-A and point B (we see in Exercise 6.7 another technique called rate-splitting that also achieves these intermediate points).
 The segment AB contains all the "optimal" operating points of the channel, in the sense that any other point in the capacity region is component-wise dominated by some point on AB.
-Thus one can always increase both users' rates by moving to a point in AB, and there is no reason not to.2 No such domination exists among the points on AB, and the preferred operating point depends on the system objective.
+Thus one can always increase both users' rates by moving to a point on AB, and there is no reason not to.2 No such domination exists among the points on AB, and the preferred operating point depends on the system objective.
 If the goal of the system is to maximize the sum rate, then any point on AB is equally fine.
 On the other hand, some operating points are not fair, especially if the received power of one user is much larger than the other.
-In this case, consider operating at the corner point in which the strong user is decoded first: now the weak user gets the best possible rate.3 In the case when the weak user is the one farther away from the base station, it is shown in Exercise 6.10 that this decoding order has the property of minimizing the total transmit power to meet given target rates for the two users.
-Not only does this lead to savings in the battery power of the users, it also translates to an increase in the system capacity of an interference-limited cellular system (see Exercise 6.11).
-2In economics terms, the points on AB are called Pareto optimal.
+In this case, consider operating at the corner point in which the strong user is decoded first: now the weak user gets the best possible rate.3 In the case when the weak user is the one further away from the base-station, it is shown in Exercise 6.10 that this decoding order has the property of minimizing the total transmit power to meet given target rates for the two users.
+Not only does this lead to savings in the battery power of the users, it also translates to an increase in the system capacity of an interference-limited cellular system (Exercise 6.11).